 - Copy of approval from government of India if foreign direct investment (FDI) in your Indian company is more than 49%.

 If you want to provide internet access via Wi-Fi access points, you have to develop and app.
-And to get legal right to do so, you have to obtain WANI registration.
+And to get legal right to do so, you have to obtain PM WANI Registration.
 It’s a brave new license in this brave new country.
 So, go ahead and apply for WANI registration.